 Picking out a Dog Food

 First of all, we recommend (require for our puppy buyers) that you rule out all foods that are rated less than 4-stars on www.dogfoodadviser.com.
 The people who run this site are very knowledgable but they do not seem to be totally up-to-date with regard to a few new developments in canine nutrition.
 It does make a great starting place but we recommend further research.
-We often prefer a 4-star food to a 5-star food because of some of the new knowledge that has recently surfaced with regard to grain-free foods as well as because of the positive effect of fiber on the dog’s digestive tract.
+We often prefer food with grain because of the positive effects of fiber on the dog’s digestive tract.
 Many 5 star foods are rated as 5 stars because they have very high protein levels.
 Many dogs can handle these high levels in dry food, but some cannot and end up with loose stools.

-We at Summer Brook recommend foods high in meat-based proteins, with some grain in them, with minimal potatoes, and with no vegetable proteins.
+We at Summer Brook recommend foods high in meat-based proteins, some grain, minimal potatoes, and no vegetable proteins.
 Many grain-free products are excellent, but too many grain free companies are hiding the lack of meat protein by replacing it with vegetable proteins.

 For more information on choosing a dog food, see our How to Choose a Dog Food page.